Play areas at UK airports

 Sometimes tiny, sometimes surprisingly impressive, often tucked away where you’d never stumble across them by accident, it’s one of my key ways to survive a flight with a young child – tire them out before you board the plane.

-So if you’re flying from a UK airport, here’s what’s on offer at 15 around the country.
+So if you’re wondering where to find the play areas at UK airports, here’s what’s on offer at 15 around the country before you fly off.

 Every terminal has a ‘stay & play’ area, all open from 6am to 9pm.
 Children must be accompanied by an adult.

-Terminal 2 – the impressive new terminal will have a screened off play area near Gate 16, overlooking the planes.
+Terminal 2 – the impressive new terminal has a screened off play area near Gate 16, overlooking the planes.

 Terminal 3 – there’s a special Family Lounge area, with separate play sections for ages 0-2 and 3-9 plus a game zone for 10-15, breastfeeding area and comfy seats.
 It’s all but hidden away, so follow signs for Lounge A near the Ted Baker store, and it’s tucked away upstairs.
 Worth tracking down…